MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-csp-enable-billing-usage-tracking.md

 * Make sure the service provider can manage your service.

 > [!NOTE]
-> If the CSP is not managing your account, and you skip the following steps, the CSP cannot manage your Azure Stack subscription for you.
+> If the CSP isn't managing your account, and you skip the following steps, the CSP cannot manage your Azure Stack subscription for you.

 ## Manage your subscription with a Cloud Service Provider

 Add the CSP as **user** to your subscription.

 1. Add your CSP as a guest user with the **user** role to your tenant directory.
-For the steps to add a user, see [Add new users to Azure Active Directory](/azure/active-directory/add-users-azure-active-directory)
+For the steps to add a user, see [Add new users to Azure Active Directory](/azure/active-directory/add-users-azure-active-directory).

 2. The CSP creates the local Azure Stack subscription for you.
-You are ready to start using Azure Stack.
+You're ready to start using Azure Stack.
 3. Your CSP should create a resource in your subscription to verify that they can also manage your resources.
 For example, they can [Create a Windows virtual machine with the Azure Stack portal](azure-stack-quick-windows-portal.md).

-## Enable the Cloud Service Provider to manage your subscription using RBAC rights
+## Let the Cloud Service Provider manage your subscription using RBAC rights

 Add the CSP as **owner** to your subscription.

 1. Add your CSP as guest user to your tenant directory.
 For the steps to add a user, see [Add new users to Azure Active Directory](/azure/active-directory/add-users-azure-active-directory).

 2. Add the **Owner** role to the CSP guest user.
 For the steps to add the CSP user to your subscription, see [Use Role-Based Access Control to manage access to your Azure subscription resources](/azure/role-based-access-control/role-assignments-portal).
 The CSP creates the local Azure Stack subscription for you.
-You are ready to start using Azure Stack.
+You're ready to start using Azure Stack.
 3. Your CSP should create a resource in your subscription to verify that they can manage your resources.

 ## Next steps